emilymalecbrown/emb-static/posts/pipedream-fun.md

 One interesting piece about this code is the return statement.
 The `data` returned from this function is passed along to the next step.
 In my case, this step was a block of code with a Twilio integration.

 Pipedream makes it super easy to set up with your Twilio account.
-Most of the code below is boilerplate except for
+Most of the code below is boilerplate except for:

 `if (!steps.nodejs.$return_value.data) return;`

-This line prevented me from getting texted if a ferry was _not_ available.
+This line uses the data returned from the previous step, and also prevented me from getting texted if a ferry was _not_ available.

 ```js
 async (event, steps) => {